 Joint PhD builds strong networks

-Sean started his journey at Monash studying a Bachelor of Performing Arts and moved quickly into a Bachelor of Performing Arts/Laws (Honours) double degree course after his first year.
+Monash Warwick Alliance Joint PhD alumnus, Sean Mulcahy, started his journey at Monash studying a Bachelor of Performing Arts and moved quickly into a Bachelor of Performing Arts/Laws (Honours) double degree course after his first year.
 With interests in both the performing arts and law, he was keen to explore how these disciplines intersected.

-“We’re yet to really investigate what role performance plays in court,” Sean says.
-“It’s an emerging field, and only a handful on scholars are currently looking at the connection between law and performance.”
+At the time, Sean noted “We’re yet to really investigate what role performance plays in court.
+It’s an emerging field, and only a handful of scholars are currently looking at the connection between law and performance.”

-Sean’s decision to embark a Joint PhD through the Monash Warwick Alliance was also cemented by the fact he’d be able to undertake his work in two countries.
+Sean’s decision to embark on a Joint PhD through the Monash Warwick Alliance was also cemented by the fact he’d be able to undertake his work in two countries.

-“The opportunity to work in two universities, in two different continents, in two different faculties, is unlike any other program,” says Sean.
-“Beyond the career opportunities it offers in terms of building linkages in two countries, I think the perspectives it gives are crucial to my research, particularly to see differences in court proceedings between Australia and the UK.”
+“The opportunity to work in two universities, in two different continents, in two different faculties, is unlike any other program.
+Beyond the career opportunities it offers in terms of building linkages in two countries, I think the perspectives it gives are crucial to my research, particularly to see differences in court proceedings between Australia and the UK.”

 Sean’s experience with the Monash Warwick Alliance dates to 2013, when he took part in the Monash Warwick Alliance International Conference of Undergraduate Research (ICUR).